 This helps the interviewer understand what you think about the role.
 Are you authoritarian and will be ready to stop the project because of a risk or is there a better way?
 This will also help them answer if the applicant is trustworthy.

-“What is the difference between a threat, vulnerability, and a risk?”
+“What is the difference between threat, vulnerability, and a risk?”

-Any cyber-security professional worth their salt would know the answer to this one.
+Any cybersecurity professional worth their salt should know the answer to this information security interview question.
 This is better than asking about your definition of cybersecurity because a good answer to this question calls for a deep understanding of the nature of cybersecurity.

-One of the best answers I’ve received for this question was as follows - “A threat is from an attacker that will use a vulnerability that was not mitigated because someone forgot to identify it as a risk.”
-A good follow up would be to ask, “What is more important for cybersecurity professionals to focus on, threats or vulnerabilities?”, so expect to be prepared for this question as well.
+One of the best answers I’ve received for this question was, “A threat is from an attacker that will use a vulnerability that was not mitigated because someone forgot to identify it as a risk.”
+A good follow up would be to ask, “What is more important for cybersecurity professionals to focus on, threats or vulnerabilities?” so expect to be prepared for this question as well.

 Good answers to this one involve evoking the Principle of Least Privilege or the concept of Trust No One (TNO).
 Expect variations on this question, such as “Do you prefer filtered ports or closed ports on your firewall?”
 The intent here is to gauge the depth of your knowledge and expertise in cross-domain risk mitigation.

-Cybersecurity monitoring questions are my favorites.
-“Why is DNS monitoring important?”
+Cybersecurity monitoring questions are my favorites, such as “Why is DNS monitoring important?”
 Almost any answer other than an admission of not being necessary would indicate an understanding that there are weaknesses in the domain name services.
-Expect the interviewer to follow this up with a question to catch you off guard - “What port does ping work over?”
+Expect the interviewer to follow this up with a question to catch you off guard: “What port does ping work over?”
 Ping uses the ICMP ECHO facilities in Layer 3 and any other answer would not be correct.
-I’d round this off with, “How does traceroute, or tracert under Windows, work and why would it be used?”
+I’d round this out with, “How does traceroute—or tracert under Windows—work and why would it be used?”

 Continuing with the network-based discussion, another good interview question would be “What could you do to prevent a man-in-the-middle attack?”
 The expectation here is that this leading question should foster a healthy discussion about encryption.
-Rather than ask about the mechanics of encryption –which you will have a prepared answer for - a good question to ask would be “What’s the difference between encoding, encryption, and hashing?”
+Rather than ask about the mechanics of encryption—which you will have a prepared answer for—a better question to ask would be “What’s the difference between encoding, encryption, and hashing?”

-A cybersecurity profession must understand the differences in how network-related protocols are used in order to be able to understand the risks.
-A probing question like “Which is the most secure - SSL, TLS or HTTPS?” will allow you to demonstrate whether you recognize the differences.
+A cybersecurity professional must understand the differences in how network-related protocols are used in order to be able to understand the risks.
+A probing question like “Which is the most secure: SSL, TLS, or HTTPS?” will allow you to demonstrate whether you recognize the differences.

-By this time, the interviewer would have made up their mind as to whether you would be a good fit for the role and the organization.
+By this time, the interviewer is likely to have made up their mind about whether you would be a good fit for the role and the organization.
 Expect questions on implementation issues, at this stage.
 “If you had to both encrypt and compress data during transmission, which would you do first, and why?”
 The short answer would be to compress then encrypt because the “noise” created by the encryption would be too random for compression to have an appreciable effect.

-From a fun exercise, it’s time to answer a serious question about a serious problem - “What exactly is Cross Site Scripting?”
-This a vexing question because most people I’ve interviewed cannot answer the question, and this includes some who have sat for certification exams.
-A cybersecurity analyst must be able to answer this question and the follow up, “What are the common defenses against a Cross Site Scripting attack?”
-In today’s world, there are many who feel that a cyber-security professional who cannot answer this question satisfactorily is in need of a skill upgrade.
+For a fun exercise, it’s time to answer a serious question about a serious problem: “What exactly is Cross Site Scripting?”
+This a vexing question; most people I’ve interviewed cannot answer the question, and this includes some certified candidates.
+A cybersecurity analyst must be able to answer this question and the follow-up, “What are the common defenses against a Cross Site Scripting attack?”
+In today’s world, there are many who feel that a cybersecurity professional who cannot answer this question satisfactorily is in need of a skill upgrade.

-Finally, continuous learning is a big part of making it as a cyber-security professional.
-If you are asked “Where do you get your cybersecurity news?”, do not expect to get away with generic answers.
-List out the websites you regularly visit, the mailing lists you are subscribed to.
+Finally, continuous learning is a big part of making it as a cybersecurity professional.
+If you are asked “Where do you get your cybersecurity news?” do not expect to get away with generic answers.
+List out the websites you regularly visit, as well as the newsletters or mailing lists you are subscribed to.
 Make sure you are up to speed on the latest points of conversation on these forums so you can hold your own even if the interviewer decides to dig a little deeper.

 Planning for a career in Cyber Security?
 Here are the Popular Courses